Rachel McLish

 Raquel Livia Elizondo McLish (born 21 June 1955) is an American female bodybuilding champion, actress, and author.

 Early life and education

 McLish was born in 1955 as Raquel Livia Elizondo in Harlingen, Texas.
 She was the second-youngest daughter of father Rafael, who was of Mexican ancestry, and mother Raquel Elizondo.

 She attended Harlingen High School, where she was a cheerleader and twice-named Cardinal’s Football Sweetheart.
 She graduated in 1973.

-In 1978, she graduated from the Pan American University with a degree in physiology and health and nutrition.
+In 1978, she graduated from the University of Texas–Pan American with a degree in physiology and health and nutrition.

 Bodybuilding career

 Amateur

 While attending college, McLish worked at a health club in McAllen, Texas.
 When she graduated from college, she and the health club manager formed a partnership and founded the Sport Palace Association in Harlingen.
 With the success of the Sport Palace Association, she opened two more facilities in Corpus Christi and Brownsville in 1980.

 She was inspired to compete in bodybuilding thanks to Lisa Lyon and the club manager, Javier Gutierrez, who would show her magazines of female bodybuilders and encourage her to compete.
 She decided to compete because the opening of her new health club would coincide with a women's bodybuilding contest and bodybuilding would give her a platform to promote fitness to women.